iaintshine/resume/resume.md

-**From time to time I hack in**             Scala, Erlang, Python and R **I used to write mobile apps in**          Objective - C for iOS **Know some programming paradigms**         Object - Oriented and Functional **I try to parralelize my code with**       Schedulers, Actors, Communicating Sequential Processes, MapReduce
+**From time to time I hack in**             Scala, Erlang, Python and R **I used to write mobile apps in**          Objective - C for iOS **Know some programming paradigms**         Object - Oriented and Functional **I try to parralelize my code with**       Event loops, Schedulers, Actors, CSP, MapReduce
 **I develop software using**                Test - Driven Development, Behavior - Driven Development **Platforms I used to work with**           Windows, Mac OS X, Linux, Microsoft Xbox 360, Sony Playstation 3/Vita, iOS **The webframeworks I wrote in**            Node.js, Restify, Rails, Grape, Sinatra